 Sir Frank Dicksee, The Two Crowns

-The bright, multi-colored moment of triumph and celebration contrasts starkly with the dark figured carved in wood.
+The bright, multi-colored moment of triumph and celebration contrasts starkly with the dark figure carved in wood.
 Note that the golden pattern on the wind-blown banner behind the Christ figure forms a radiant halo around his head.
 The golden armor on the knight and his caparisoned mount will pass away long before the spiritual gold of the suffering man on the cross.

-And the knight realizes this truth as he looks upward to one higher than himself.
+And the knight realizes this truth as he looks upward to one higher than himself

 “What Paul says about Peter tells us more about Paul than about Peter."